atlarge-research/apate/README.md

 Besides this scenario, you can also directly control the cluster, so state changes are applied immediately.
 This can also be done by applying a configuration based on the [CRDs we provide](config/crd).

 Example CRDs can be found [here](examples).

+## Build process
+### Regenerating code
+To regenerate generated code, which you don't have to do unless you protobuf / structs which are mocked, you need a few dependencies, namely: `controller-gen`, `mockgen` and `protobuf`.

+### Building
+It is easy to build the project, using the commands defined in the Makefile.
+We have made a Dockerfile which bundles the application and all its dependencies, which can be called using `make docker_build`.

 ## Installation
 ### CLI